 When to Rent

 Renting is ideal for individuals looking for a short-term stay.
 Someone who is looking to stay somewhere for less than six months should consider this option as lease contracts are generally for one year.
 A student, for example, who has a summer internship in a city away from campus or home certainly would not want to sign a year-long lease.
+Another common situation is someone staying in a short-term vacation rental for longer than just a quick stay.
 Renting gives tenants the flexibility to leave when they need to.

 Which is Better for Landlords?